VaultExpress/git-workflow/README.md

 </p>

 ## 3. Create a working branch
 On your machine, in your local repo directory.
-When we start to edit something, we start with creating a new branch
+When we start to work/edit on something, we start by creating a new branch
 ```
 git branch work
 ```